Summer research cements interest, opens options for undergraduates

 Among the dozens of projects:

-- Investigating defects in 3D printed parts (Michael Davies, a senior in mechanical engineering)
+- Investigating defects in 3D printed parts (Michael Davies, a junior in mechanical engineering)

 - Studying the effects of collagen matrix density on blood vessel metabolism (Sophie Xie, a senior in biomedical engineering);